dirodriguez0923/iac-supportability-matrix-files/README.md

 # iac-supportability-matrix-files
-# Diego Rodriguez - Testing - Adding AWS Source = /
+# Diego Rodriguez - Testing - Adding AWS Sources inside /AWS folder
 This repository will contain generic examples of the IaC resources for different IaC files supported by Sysdig.

 The objective is to validate what the documentation states in the following link: https://docs.sysdig.com/en/docs/sysdig-secure/integrations-for-sysdig-secure/data-sources/git-integrations/iac-suppportability-matrix/